What Makes Art Truly Luxury? (Hint: It’s Not the Price Tag)

 If the answers lean toward “yes,” you’re probably in the presence of real luxury.

-Luxury Isn’t for Everyone—And That’s the Point
+Luxury Isn’t for Everyone, And Exactly That’s the Point

 You don’t need luxury art.
 You choose it.